The Petit Lenormand deck is available now. Limited stock

 A decisive decision impacts your medical or administrative follow-up through a written document.

-In terms of health, it may involve a letter ending a work stoppage, a signed document to accept or refuse a procedure, a discharge form from hospitalization, or a letter by which one changes practitioner or care structure.
-Scythe indicates the action that stops, cuts, or redirects, while Letter refers to prescriptions, certificates, reports, and forms that formalize this movement.
-This combination invites careful reading of what one signs and keeping copies of any document marking a turning point in health care.
+In terms of health, it may involve a letter concluding a work stoppage, a signed document to accept or refuse a procedure, a discharge form from hospitalization, or a letter indicating a change of practitioner or care facility.
+The Scythe indicates the action that stops, cuts, or redirects, while the Letter refers to prescriptions, certificates, reports, and forms that formalize this transition.
+This combination encourages careful reading of what one signs and keeping copies of any document marking a turning point in health care.

 Objects

-Certain written supports become the direct vectors of the cut.
+Certain written supports become the direct vectors of the termination.

 • Registered letter with acknowledgment of receipt bearing a decision of termination or cancellation